All You Need to Know About Pentest (VAPT) Report

 Various Compliance Standards for Pentest & VAPT Reports

-While most industry standards share common core elements in pentest reports, individual compliances and standards have specific nuances necessitated by their drafting legalese.
+While most industry standards share common core elements in penetration testing reports, individual compliances and standards have specific nuances necessitated by their drafting legalese.
 The key differences in the penetration testing report formats for some common standards include:

 StandardKey Reporting Elements